 In a post-pandemic world full of noisy markets and digital transformation, customer needs will feel like a moving target.
 User research is how PMs will be able to track those needs and capitalize on new, innovate ways to meet them.

 Don’t just take it from me, though.
-Jesús R, a senior UX research manager at ATB Financial, wrote about a similar prediction earlier this year.“There will be unparalleled opportunities to serve customers through new mediums and provide unique experiences that bring value to their life,” he wrote, “but we must first understand their world.”
+Jesús R, a senior UX research manager at ATB Financial, wrote about a similar prediction a few years ago, "There will be unparalleled opportunities to serve customers through new mediums and provide unique experiences that bring value to their life,” he wrote, “but we must first understand their world.”

 The good news?
 There has never been an easier time to be a customer-centric product person.